Silobreaker/MaltegoDocumentation/index.md

 ### Companies
 > Any &rarr; `maltego.Company`

-> Find related companies

-Returns companies that are frequently mentioned in the same context as the input entity.
+> Finds Companies strongly correlated with mentions of the input entity

 ### Keyphrases

 > Any &rarr; `maltego.Phrase`

-> Find related Keyphrases
+> Finds Keyphrases strongly correlated with mentions of the input entity

 Find phrases that are _keyphrases_ within Silobreaker. _Keyphrases_ in Silobreaker are words or phrases that are key to the content of the document.

 ### Organizations
 > Any &rarr; `maltego.Organization`

-> Find related organizations

-Returns organizations that are frequently mentioned in the same context as the input entity.
+> Finds Organizations strongly correlated with mentions of the input entity

 ![keyphrases](images/keyphrases.png)

 ### Persons
 > Any &rarr; `maltego.Person`

-> Find related persons

-Returns people that are frequently mentioned in the same context as the input entity.
+> Finds people strongly correlated with mentions of the input entity

 ### Products
 > Any &rarr; `silobreaker.Product`

-> Find related products

-Returns products that are frequently mentioned in the same context as the input entity.
+> Finds Products strongly correlated with mentions of the input entity

 ## Geo[graphical] Transforms

 These transforms are included with the _**Related Geo Entities**_ transform set.
+The results of these transforms are not necessarily the actual locations the entities come from or where they have originated; the relationships only indicate that the input and the resulting geo entities are frequently mentioned in the same context and in the same documents.

 ### Cities
 > Any &rarr; `maltego.City`

-> Find related Cities

-Finds cities that are associated with the input entities.
-The relationship is based on the fact that the input entity and the cities are frequently mentioned in the same context, in the same documents - not necessarily any actual origin or location.
+> Finds Cities strongly correlated with mentions of the input entity

 ### Continents
 > Any &rarr; `silobreaker.Continent`